 De Facto Property Matters

-Our expert de facto property matter lawyers understand the law and can develop the right strategies to get you the best outcome for your de facto property matters.
+Our experienced de facto property lawyers understand the law and can develop the right strategies to get you the best outcome for your de facto property matter.
 No de facto property settlement is too complex.
-Book a 30 minute consultation with Quinn & Scattini Lawyers’ expert de facto property matter lawyers for $99.

 One of the major sociological changes of the past generation has been the number of couples who live together without ever having said “I do” in front of a marriage celebrant.

-A de facto relationship has been described by judges as a relationship where a man and a woman live together as husband and wife without being married, and as with a married couple, a de facto couple can have property and financial claims against each other if they separate.
+A de facto relationship has been described by judges as a relationship where a man and a woman live together as husband and wife without being married, and as with a married couple, a same sex couple can have property and financial claims against each other if they separate.

 No property settlement is too complex.
 Our team have successfully settled thousands of de facto property settlement matters for clients across South East Queensland.

-To be eligible you must have been with your partner for two years or have a child.
+To be eligible you must have been with your partner for 2 years or have a child.

 Laws were introduced in 2009 that resulted in Queensland referring the powers to govern financial matters following the breakdown of a de facto relationship to the Commonwealth.
 The new addition of Part VIIIAB to the Family Law Act 1975 (“the Act“), effected a number of substantial changes to laws governing a de facto relationship.